On this page:

-The annual report and contribution for domestic accounts that have requested annual filing is due on or before January 31, 2015.
+The annual report and contribution for domestic accounts that have requested annual filing is due on or before January 31, 2017.

 The online version of the annual report is available now for those domestic employers who elected to file and pay their state unemployment tax annually.
 TWC encourages Annual Domestic Filers to file their annual report and pay their tax due online by using Unemployment Tax Services, a free online service.
 During the quick and simple registration process, new users create a User ID and password that will be used each time they access the online system.
 To register for access and to learn about other online services, visit our Unemployment Tax Services website.

-Domestic employers electing to file reports annually will receive 2015 tax rates in March of 2015.
+Domestic employers electing to file reports annually will receive 2017 tax rates in March of 2017.

 When you receive your notice, please forward a copy to your Service Agent, CPA, or bookkeeper so they can update their files.
 If you use "QuickFile or Intuit" you will need to update your software to show the correct Tax Rate.

-The components of your 2015 tax rate are:
+The components of your 2017 tax rate are:

-You may be able to reduce your taxes for 2015.
+You may be able to reduce your taxes for 2017.
 If TWC paid benefits to your employees who were laid off or separated through no fault of their own, you may find it beneficial to “buy down” the tax rate.
-Please visit our web site at www.texasworkforce.org and click on the Businesses and Employers menu link for more information or access the voluntary contribution analysis through Unemployment Tax Services.
+Please visit our web site at http://www.texasworkforce.org/ and click on the Businesses and Employers menu link for more information or access the voluntary contribution analysis through Unemployment Tax Services.

 At TWC, we work hard to minimize your unemployment insurance costs.
 In addition to lowering the tax burden, TWC is taking an aggressive approach to eliminate fraud, waste, and abuse of all kinds in the programs the agency administers.
 By reporting new hires immediately to the state Attorney General’s office, responding promptly to notices when a former employee applies for unemployment benefits and responding to earnings information requests on claimants, you can help us avoid overpayments and fraud which costs all employers.